Twin-S: A Digital Twin for Skull-base Surgery: Introduction

-To evaluate the effectiveness of \ours{}, we conduct thorough experiments assessing the accuracy of \ours{}.
-We further derive numerical analysis to provide maximum bounds on tracking error and the contribution to the final error from different components.
-Finally, we illustrate one use case of \ours{} in a mixed-reality setup.
-The segmentation masks of pre-planned targets are generated and overlaid on the surgical field.
-Tissue encasing these deeper seated targets and requiring removal is highlighted and color-coded as real-time visual assistance, which provides complementary situational awareness to the users.

-The contributions of our work can be summarized as follows: \begin{itemize} \item We present a digital twin framework for skull base surgery named \ours{}.
-It models, tracks and updates all critical components of skull-base surgeries in real-time.
+We conduct experiments to evaluate the accuracy of each component of \ours{}.
+We further derive numerical analysis to provide maximum bounds on tracking error and the contribution to the final error from different stages.
+Finally, we illustrate one use case of \ours{} to improve situational awareness in a mixed-reality setup.
+The contributions can be summarized as follows: \begin{itemize} \item We present a digital twin framework for skull base surgery named \ours{}.
+It models, tracks and updates all critical components of skull base surgeries in real-time to mimic real-world processes.

-\item We present numerical analysis of tracking error to shed insights on the worst case error bounds and error sources.
-We further showcase one application of \ours{} in downstream tasks such as mixed reality. \end{itemize}
+\item We conduct evaluations on tracking accuracy and simulation fidelity of \ours{}.
+We present numerical analysis for the worst-case error bounds.